clin-one-k/evite/README.md

 Amazon Email server only allowed limited sender.
 Check the server config.

 If the clear cache (php app/console cache:clear) does not work well, check http://symfony.com/doc/current/book/installation.html#configuration-and-setup to update the permission.

+update the font on deg-evite/src/TC/Bundle/DegEviteBundle/Barcode/BarcodeGenerator.php at line 35